-PM Update: Flash flood watch through evening as downpours erupt over parts of the region
+PM Update: Flash flood warning west of District as downpours erupt over parts of the region

+3:30 p.m. — Flood warning issued for the District and areas just to the west until 9 p.m.

+Downpours have already put down one to 1.5 inches of rain, prompting a flood warning for the District and its immediate surroundings (see red-shaded area below).
+Up to another inch or two of rain is possible.

-Flooding near creeks and streams and in poor drainage areas may begin soon if it hasn’t already.
+Flooding near creeks and streams and in poor-drainage areas may begin soon, if it hasn’t already.

-Try to avoid driving near creeks and streams that easily flood and if you encounter a flooded road, turn around.
+Try to avoid driving near creeks and streams that easily flood, and if you encounter a flooded road, turn around.
 The height of floodwaters can be difficult to judge.

 Original forecast from 3:25 p.m.

 Today’s temperatures were held in check by increased cloudiness, plus the development of showers and storms this afternoon.
 Even so, highs were generally a few degrees above normal.
 The warmth mixed with high humidity is fueling some intense downpours that may continue into the evening.
-They’ll be capable of some flash flooding in the hardest hit spots.
+They’ll be capable of some flash flooding in the hardest-hit spots.

 Listen to our daily D.C. forecasts: Apple Podcasts | Amazon Echo | More options